odpi/egeria/open-metadata-implementation/adapters/README.md

-**[governance-engines-plugins](governance-engines-plugins)** support plugins to governance engines to enable them to use open metadata settings in their validation and enforcement decisions they make and the resulting actions they take.
+**[governance-engines-plugins](governance-engines-plugins)** support plugins to governance engines to enable them to use open metadata settings in their validation and enforcement decisions and the resulting actions they take.